🚨 Scam Guide · 2026

 6 Tourist Scams in Whitsundays

-Six Whitsundays & Airlie Beach scams — sourced from TripAdvisor, r/queensland, and Whitsundays charter court cases.
+Six Whitsundays & Airlie Beach scams — sourced from TripAdvisor, traveler reports, and Whitsundays charter court cases.
 Cruise overcrowding, boat damage deposits, and fake rentals.
 Know before you go.

 📍 Whitsundays, Australia 📅 Updated April 2026 💬 6 scams documented ⭐ Reddit-sourced & verified